The dominoes are beginning to fall.

 And then Werner could feel it.
 A pressure at the back of his neck—a pair of arms wrapping around him.
 A phantom.
 A weight.

-He shouldn’t tell him.
+Nico shouldn’t be told.
 Nico would worry.
 And if Nico worried, he would act rashly.

 But it would be best to tell him.
 To clear the ground so the issue would not create complications later.
 Complications of trust.

 And after a cold, long drawn out moment, Werner realized that he could not tell which thought belonged to him and which thought belonged to one of the others.

 “She’s fine.
 She’s just busy,” Werner said, tugging at his collar.
 “There’s no need to worry about it.”

 “I’m home!
 And with a special delivery!”
 Shouting such a pleasant thing, the young woman stepped into the room that had no windows and no doors.
 “It was hard getting to him, you know?
 It was like that.
 Yeah.”